johnny0614/electricity-price-api/README.md

 In this challenge, you will build a Python-based web service that provides electricity price information based on historical data.

-We have uploaded a week's worth of half-hourly electricity prices for each state to an S3 bucket.
+We have uploaded a week's worth of half-hourly electricity prices for each state to a CSV.
 Your task is to create a web API that allows clients to retrieve the mean electricity price for a specific state.

 ## The challenge